As homecoming gigs go this is right up there with one of the best, and right at the time when we need a shot of live music the most.

 Support for this huge event come from very special guests Brighton indie band The Magic Gang, whose second album ‘Death of a Party’ received critical and fan adoration worldwide; NME hailed it as ‘A timeless and genre-blurring record’.

 The line-up also sees two Welsh artists performing, first up is retro rock outfit Buzzard Buzzard Buzzard, who have received prestigious air play from BBC Radio 1’s Annie Mac, Jack Saunders and Huw Stephens and disco-infused blues rock from Tom Auton & the Bottle Breakers.

 FEEDER will get to Tredegar Park, Newport on Friday 9th July.
-Tickets will go on general sale 10am Tuesday 4th May, and you can get yours HERE
+Tickets are available right now, and you can get yours HERE